nexlay/wellcomescreen/README.md

-# Wellcome - Sign in- Sign up screen
+# Wellcome - Sign in - Sign up screen

 New registration screen